All Episodes

 That is to say, a man came from a religious background, and then you move on.

-He came from religious background and came to reject it, or that his background had nothing to do with it.
+He came from a religious background and came to reject it, or that his background had nothing to do with it.

 There's more.

-After being told for two straight days that the left had declared war on America, that the shooter was most likely trans, or in Congresswoman Nancy Mace's words, pro-tranny, after the Wall Street Journal published an article they had to later walk back that the bullets had a pro-trans message because it turned out to be just the markings of one of the world's biggest ammunition factories.
+After being told for two straight days that the left had declared war on America, that the shooter was most likely trans, or in Congresswoman Nancy Mace's words, pro-tranny, after the Wall Street Journal published an article they had to later walk back, that the bullets had a pro-trans message because it turned out to be just the markings of one of the world's biggest ammunition factories.

 Full stop.